 Thai-style crab Benedict, short-rib massaman curry and the best bacon roll you've ever had - meet Mamasan

-What do you get when you find a Scotsman who loves Liverpool, with a penchant for Southeast Asian cuisine?
-You get Brad Stevens, seasoned food & drink entrepreneur who’s about to unleash his take on experiential dining into the city.
+What do you get when you cross a Scotsman who loves Liverpool, with a penchant for Southeast Asian cuisine?
+You get Brad Stevens, seasoned food & drink entrepreneur, and the brains behind Mamasan Bar & Brasserie.

-OK, we need to work on our punchlines but we aren’t kidding when we say the new Mamasan bar and restaurant on College Street is no laughing matter.
+OK, we need to work on our punchlines but we aren’t kidding when we say the new restaurant on College Street is no laughing matter.
 This lot does not mess about when it comes to serving up style and substance in equal abundance.

 We crack coconuts and take out the flesh to make our own coconut cream.
 We don’t just open up a can of coconut milk

-We had a chinwag with Brad Stevens, brains behind Mamasan - as well as other successful brands: Bar Soba and Pizza Punks, on taking the humble bacon butty to the next level with a Southeast Asian brunch, his theatrical cocktail menu, and “putting the hospitality back into the hospitality industry”.
+We had a chinwag with Brad about his theatrical cocktail menu, taking the humble bacon butty to the next level with a Southeast Asian brunch, and “putting the hospitality back into the hospitality industry”.

 Brad Stevens: "We love Liverpool.
 I’ve spent a lot of time in Liverpool and I love the vibrancy of the city; I love the culture.
 We’re based up in Glasgow, where we opened the first restaurant and I think there's a lot of similarities between the people of Glasgow the people of Liverpool.
 We’re hoping the people in Liverpool react to the restaurant in the same way the Glaswegians did - when it opened, it just went on fire.
 It was phenomenal."